idaholab/MontePy/doc/source/starting.rst

    This will wipe out the original version, and if you have no version control, may lead to losing information.

-If no changes are made to the problem in MCNPy the entire file will be just parroted out as it was in the original file.
+If no changes are made to the problem in Montepy the entire file will be just parroted out as it was in the original file.
-However any objects (e.g., two cells) that were changed (i.e., mutated) will have their original formatting discarded, and MCNPy will decide how to format that object in the input file.
+However any objects (e.g., two cells) that were changed (i.e., mutated) will have their original formatting discarded, and Montepy will decide how to format that object in the input file.

 .. note::
     This behavior will change with version 0.2.0.